T-duality and hints of generalized geometry in string $\alpha'$ corrections: Introduction

 Since the eight-derivative effective action in \cite{Garousi:2020gio,Garousi:2020lof} was obtained by demanding invariance under T-duality, its cosmological reduction to (\ref{eq:ans}) would necessarily have to be invariant by construction.
 However, it remains instructive to see how the different higher derivative terms assemble themselves to form supersymmetric and T-duality invariant combinations.
 Along the same lines, we may hope for a deeper understanding of the structure of stringy higher derivative corrections and what role generalized geometry may play in formulating T-duality invariant couplings.
 With this in mind, we revisit the cosmological reduction of \cite{Hohm:2015doa} making direct use of the connection with torsion (\ref{eq:Omega+}).

-We show that the cosmological reduction of \cite{Hohm:2015doa} has an elegant formulation when written in terms of the suggestive combination $N^i{}_{j+}=g^{ik}(\dot g_{kj}+\dot b_{kj})$.
-By analyzing the reduction of the torsionful Riemann tensor $R_{\mu\nu}{}^{\rho\sigma}(\Omega_+)$, we see hints of generalized geometry in the higher derivative couplings.
-However, at the same time, we show that expressions constructed solely out of $R_{\mu\nu}{}^{\rho\sigma}(\Omega_+)$ are necessarily incompatible with T-duality.
-This demonstrates that any complete set of tree-level invariants will necessarily involve the $H$ field, as well as possibly the dilaton, in addition to the torsionful Riemann tensor.
+We show that the cosmological reduction of \cite{Hohm:2015doa} has an elegant formulation when written in terms of the suggestive combination $N^i{}_{j\pm}=g^{ik}(\dot g_{kj}\pm\dot b_{kj})$.
+By analyzing the reduction of the torsionful Riemann tensor $R_{\mu\nu}{}^{\rho\sigma}(\Omega_\pm)$, we see hints of generalized geometry in the higher derivative couplings.
+At the same time, we demonstrate that complete tree-level invariants will involve the $H$ field and dilaton.

 This paper is organized as follows.
-In the next section we review the cosmological reduction of \cite{Hohm:2015doa} and present a reformulation in terms of the metric and $H$-field combination $N^i{}_{j+}$.
+In the next section we review the cosmological reduction of \cite{Hohm:2015doa} and present a reformulation in terms of the metric and $H$-field combination $N^i{}_{j\pm}$.
 We demonstrate that T-duality invariant expressions take the form of traces of an even number of $N$'s alternating between $N_+$ and $N_-$.
-In section~\ref{sec:hciR} we reduce the torsionful Riemann tensor $R_{\mu\nu}{}^{\rho\sigma}(\Omega_+)$ and show that it explicitly breaks T-duality invariance.
-However, as shown in examples with four-derivative couplings, invariance can be restored by adding additional couplings to the $H$-field.
-We then turn to eight-derivative couplings in the Type II string in section~\ref{sec:apm3}.
+In section~\ref{sec:hciR} we reduce the torsionful Riemann tensor $R_{\mu\nu}{}^{\rho\sigma}(\Omega_\pm)$ and show that with additional couplings to the $H$-field, the T-duality invariant quantities arise as linear combinations of the B-field and graviton.
+We then turn to eight-derivative couplings in the Type II string in section~\ref{sec:apm3} and provide a check on the five-point $H^2R^3$ contact terms obtained in \cite{Liu:2019ses}.
 Finally, we make some concluding remarks in section~\ref{sec:conc}.
-An example of an $O(9,9)$ invariant completion of $\alpha'^3R^4$ is given in Appendix~\ref{particular basis}.
+In the Appendix, we give the basis used for the $O(9,9)$ invariant completion of the eight-derivative couplings up to order $H^2R^3$.